Servius Cornelius Scipio Salvidienus Orfitus: Servius Cornelius Scipio Salvidienus Orfitus (proconsul of Africa)

 Servius Cornelius Scipio Salvidienus Orfitus is known through inscriptions to have been proconsul of Africa in 163/164.
 From this it can be inferred that this Orfitus was suffect consul around 146.
 It is surmised he was the son of the consul of 110.

 It was assumed at one point that this Orfitus was also the ordinary consul of 149, but more recent research has identified that Orfitus as Lucius Sergius Salvidienus Scipio Orfitus, a member of the gens Sergia.

 Servius Cornelius Scipio Salvidienus Orfitus (consul 178)

 Servius Cornelius Scipio Salvidienus Orfitus was ordinary consul in AD 178 with Decimus Velius Rufus as his colleague.
 He is known only through consular dating; it is surmised he was the son of the previous Orfitus.

 Servius Cornelius Scipio Salvidienus Orfitus (salius Palatinus)

-Servius Cornelius Scipio Salvidienus Orfitus was a member of the Salii Palatinii an ancient Roman priesthood for the years 189 and 190.
+Servius Cornelius Scipio Salvidienus Orfitus was a member of the Salii Palatinii, an ancient Roman priesthood for the years 189 and 190.
 It is surmised he was the son of the previous Orfitus.
-There is no record of this Orfitus acceding to the consulate; while this may indicate that he died before the age of 31 or 32, the earliest point a Patrician could be a consul, attestations of suffect consul become much more scarce after 180 and evidence of his consulate may simply await recovery.
+There is no record of this Orfitus acceding to the consulate; while this may indicate that he died before the age of 31 or 32, the earliest point a Patrician could be a consul, attestations of suffect consuls become much more scarce after 180 and evidence of his consulate may simply await recovery.